swaptacular/swpt_accounts/protocol.rst

    transfer. `RT record`_\s for *dismissed transfers* MAY be deleted whenever considered appropriate.
 RT records for *committed tranfers*, however, MUST NOT be deleted right away.
-Instead, they MUST stay in the database until a `FinalizedTransfer`_ message is received for them. [#cr-retention]_ [#staled-records]_ [#dismissed-records]_
+Instead, they SHOULD stay in the database until a `FinalizedTransfer`_ message is received for them. [#cr-retention]_ [#staled-records]_ [#dismissed-records]_